 There are certain traits that make you successful in a job.

-In my previous article, I shared some insights into 6 biggest job application mistakes you must avoid at all costs.
+In my previous article, I shared some insights on the 6 biggest job application mistakes you must avoid at all costs.
 A gentleman reached out to me after reading the article to ask if I could write a follow-up piece on what employers look for when hiring.

-I have had the pleasure of participating in numerous recruitment exercises through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa (as a volunteer consultant responsible for assessing and interviewing applicants from 9 YALI West African countries including training a team of local and international assessors and interviewers), and SFAN’s job placement initiatives.
+I have had the pleasure of participating in numerous recruitment exercises both through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa (as a consultant responsible for assessing and interviewing applicants from 9 YALI West African countries including training a team of local and international assessors and interviewers) and through SFAN’s job placement initiatives.

 Regardless of size, industry or legal structure, the five traits below are distinguishing traits many employers look for in a prospective new hire.